 Challenges – Similar to the HSP Physical Reactor , except with more pronounced , and sometimes painful, reactions to external stimuli via the body’s senses, which if not carefully managed, may result in poor physical health with a variety of symptomatic illnesses.

-Tasks: To begin (often) lifelong research to discover, understand and implement actions plans which protect and enhance your body’s unique physiological needs in order to maintain physical healthy and ward off illnesses.
+Tasks: To begin (often) lifelong research to discover, understand and implement action plans which protect and enhance your body’s unique physiological needs in order to maintain energetic boundaries, and good physical health.

 The Calloused, Unrecognized HSP

 The HSP who has either ignored their traits of high sensitivity, or who were never given the gift of knowledge about the trait.
 May appear unfeeling, scornful or contemptuous, usually not capable of being in loving relationships.
 (Many of us might see our parents in this subculture.)

 Challenges: Becoming knowledgeable about the trait of high sensitivity is a major break through for the Calloused HSP.